To All (14 of*) the Banned Books I've Loved Before

 8. INTERNET GIRLS SERIES BY LAUREN MYRCLE

 Back in the day, my (then) BFF and I used to constantly read and reread the Internet Girls series by Myrcle.
 This coming of age story about friendship and love, told entirely in instant messages, was the perfect series for two girls who practically lived on Myspace, AIM and Livejournal.
 Like with Gossip Girl, this was *the* cool book to have at school and you probably couldn't spot me without one of these stuffed away in my Abercrombie & Fitch tote bag.
+There was even a time we tried to recreate the magic of this series by making our own IM-based story.
+It didn't work out--but the memories are oh-so-warm and the girls of Lauren Myrcle's delightful book will always have a place in my heart.
+There was something so charming about this little book series and I love it even now as an adult.

 9. THE HANDMAID'S TALE BY MARGARET ATWOOD

 One of the most thought-provoking and chilling books I have ever had the pleasure to read, The Handmaid's Tale has stood the test of time in the decades since its publication and is surely one of the most beloved pieces of modern fiction.
 Somehow, not only has it stood the test of time it's just as prominent in discussions as it was in the 1980s.
 And not just because of Hulu's critic darling of an adaptation this year.
+What I love most about Margaret Atwood's masterpiece is that its ominous tone is not subtle and can be thrust in any timeline, you know, ever.
+Making it consistently relevant and terrifying.
+Definitely one of my favourite standalone novels ever--you just can't shake this one from your system once it's there.

 10. CONFESSIONS OF GEORGIA NICOLSON BY LOUISE RENNISON

 I'm never going to not cackle like a weirdo when I think back on Confessions of Georgia Nicolson by the late but brilliant Louise Rennison.
-Never has a YA book series made me laugh quite like this one did and I will never forget the first time I brought these books home my mom was like, "Oh, no you don't.
+Never has a YA book series made me laugh quite like this one did and I will never forget the first time I brought these books home my mom was like, "Oh, no you don't."

 But then something convinced her.
 Not really sure what it was, but I'm grateful nonetheless.
 I actually got in trouble for reading Angus, Thongs and Full-Frontal Snogging during study hall one year (or was it detention?
 I can't recall) and my teacher never gave that copy back.
 It was quite cruel.
 I got the last laugh, though, when my friend pulled a prank on him.